panageas/panageas.github.io/_pages/optml2021.md

   - /optml2021
   - /optml2021.md
 ---
 Below we will be posting lecture notes for the class.
-Syllabus to be posted soon.
+The syllabus can be found [here(https://panageas.github.io/_pages/syllabus_optml2021.pdf)].